adelhpour/Alcuin/README.md

 ```

 ### A Simple Example
-A simple example of using NetwrokEditorGUI to create a GUI is in /example directory of the project.
-The steps to build it are all the same as the ones for [building NetwrokEditorGUI](#how-to-build) except that you need to set `NETWORKEDITORGUI_PREFIX` to directory where NetwrokEditorGUI is installed (`<root directory>/install`).
+A simple example of using NetworkEditorGUI to create a GUI is in /example directory of the project.
+The steps to build it are all the same as the ones for [building NetworkEditorGUI](#how-to-build) except that you need to set `NETWORKEDITORGUI_PREFIX` to directory where NetworkEditorGUI is installed (`<root directory>/install`).

 Here is a preview that shows how the example GUI can be used to create a network: